PimCoumans/AnimationPlanner/Sources/AnimationPlanner/Documentation.docc/creating-basic-animation-sequence.md

 ## Overview

-A basic sequence animation can be constructed with very little effort, using only two structs provided through the animation builder in ``AnimationPlanner/AnimationPlanner/plan(animations:completion:)``.
-Two modifiers are used to provide the animation with more customization.
+A basic sequence animation can be constructed with very little effort, using only two structs provided through the animation builder in `AnimationPlanner.plan`.
+In this example, two modifiers are used to add more customization to the animations.

 ### Basic sequence